-- 1. The completed Functional Assessment (FA) provides the basis for developing a Positive Behavior Support Plan (PBSP), which will help to eliminate or reduce the frequency and severity of the challenging behavior. - 2.
-A PBSP generally contains the following common elements: - Recommendations for improving the general quality of a person's life; - Providing increased interesting activities to fill a person's time; - Reducing events that are likely to provoke the challenging behavior; - Methods to teach alternative appropriate behaviors that will achieve the same results as the challenging behavior;

-- Methods to reduce the effectiveness of the challenging behavior in obtaining the desired outcomes; and - Professional recommendations for treating mental illness and/or neurological dysfunction.
+- 1. The completed Functional Assessment provides a basis for developing a Positive Behavior Support Plan (PBSP), which may help to eliminate or reduce the frequency and severity of an identified challenging behavior. - 2.
+A PBSP generally contains the following: - a.
+Recommendations for improving the general quality of a person's life; - b.
+Providing additional interesting activities to fill a person's time; - c.
+Reducing events that are likely to provoke the challenging behavior; - d.
+Methods for teaching replacement behaviors that will achieve the same results as the challenging behavior; - e.
+Methods to reduce the effectiveness of the challenging behavior in obtaining desired outcomes; and - f.
+Professional recommendations for treating mental illness or neurological dysfunction.